craigpetchell/JSRobot/README.md

 Documentation
 -------------
-For documentation on how to use JSRobot see http://tinymce.ephox.com/jsrobot
+For documentation on how to use JSRobot refer to the [JSRobot website](http://tinymce.ephox.com/jsrobot).

 Building
 --------